spine-tools/Spine-Toolbox/docs/source/spine_db_editor/adding_data.rst

 To add an alternative for a particular scenario, drag the alternative item from *Alternative tree* and drop it under the corresponding scenario.
 The position where you drop it determines the alternative's *rank* within the scenario.
+Alternatives can also be copied from *Alternative tree* and pasted at the appropriate position in *Scenario tree*.

 .. note:: Alternatives with higher rank have priority when determining the parameter value for a certain scenario.
    If the parameter value is specified for two alternatives, and both of them happen to coexist in a same scenario, the value from the alternative with the higher rank is picked.

+If it is desirable to base a scenario on an existing one, scenarios can be duplicated using the **Duplicate** item in the right-click context menu, or by pressing **Ctrl+D**.
+It is also possible to copy and paste scenarios between databases.

 From *Pivot table*
 ~~~~~~~~~~~~~~~~~~